 “Count of three,” Jingwei said.
-“I drop the sword and you drop the meat.”
+“I drop the sword.
+You drop the meat.”

 “One,” Lin said.

-Fine details were still beyond my reach but I knew the other Calamities had to be hiding nearby.
-If only I could signal Jingwei before it was too late!
+Fine details were still beyond my reach but I knew Lin’s soldiers had to be hiding nearby.
+If only I could signal to Jingwei before it was too late!

 “Two,” Jingwei said.